-There are a few products that I have used for a long time and I don’t buy into new products anymore.
+There are a few products that I have used for a long time and I don’t buy “new to the market” products anymore.

 I don’t buy any anti aging face products besides sunscreen and a hat.
 Show me, one person, who does not look old after using them.

 Everyone gets old and will look old eventually, no cream is going to stop that.

 Expensive Hair Products

 Expensive hair products are the same as inexpensive hair products.